mbruzek/ansible-openstack-setup/README.md

 # Usage

-1. Edit the `variables` file to suit your environment.
-The most important variable being the `openstack_rc_path` is the location of the RC file.
+1. Edit the `inventory` and  `variables` files to suit your environment.
+The most important variable being the `openstack_rc_path` is the location of the OpenStack variable file.
 2. Source the `variables` file:
 ```sh
 source variables